benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/v0.4/extensions.md

 [Interfixed modifiers](#interfixed-modifiers) can help solve some ambiguity problems.

+### Copula

+In standard OGTRTA, adjectives and prepositions are verbs and do not require a copula ("to be") to be used as the predicate of a sentence.
+However, a verb glossed as `be/1` is still needed to form sentences that equate nouns ("a toad is an amphibian").

+See [adjectives and prepositions](#adjectives-and-prepositions) for hints on how to make predicative adjectives and prepositions use a copula.

 ### Noun morphology

 I find that requiring nouns to be marked for number leads to awkward situations where you don't know if something should be singular or plural.
 (In written English we have constructions like "car(s)" and "child(ren)" to deal with these situations, but there's no convenient equivalent in the spoken language.)